vanillaSky00/operating-systems/os_2025_lab2/README.md

 <br>

-To Prevent Inheritance: If you have an FD that the child process should not see (e.g., internal shell database connection), you set the Close-on-Exec flag.
+#### To Prevent Inheritance: <br>

+If you have an FD that the child process should not see (e.g., internal shell database connection), you set the Close-on-Exec flag.
 Code snippet from Gemini 3:

 <br>